alchemical-lich/alchemical-lich.github.io/_posts/2024-8-26-HRE-Campaign.md

 - Magnus acquires a rowboat and learns that the rives is secured at night with submerged chains, blocking passage.

+- The party also acquires a painting of the Marienberg Fortress.

 - Gaspard poses as a pilgrim and gains entrance to the Fortress Marienburg.
 At the reception desk, he steals a glance into the appointment book and they learn about a few meetings the Archbishop has scheduled with his Vicars:

   - Lunch with Cardinal Gomstead at noon.